henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     answer: "You can still join servers without the mod installed on your client, but you won't be able to use any of the mod's features.", },
   {
-    question: "Can I join with a Fabric client on a Forge server or with a Forge client on a Fabric server?",
+    question: "Can I join a server that uses another mod loader than my client?",
     answer: "Yes, all mod/plugin loaders are cross compatible.", },
   {